This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 When Red was a baby thirteen years ago I was introduced to cloth diapering for the first time.
 My friend cloth diapered her daughter with cute covers and trifolded prefolds.
 I thought they were cute but it wasn’t for me at the time.
 That was in 1999 so modern cloth diapers were in their infancy and I was still unaware of them.
 Had I seen them I may have been more open to giving them a try at the time.
 But they seemed like a lot of work and I had the same excuses that so many people still have today, so Red was a disposable diaper baby.

 When I was pregnant with K I thought back to the cute covers and decided that I wanted to try cloth diapers this time, even if it was just at home.
-Since there is almost eleven years between my kids, I was still unaware of modern cloth diapers.
+Since there are almost eleven years between my kids , I was still unaware of modern cloth diapers.
 When I decided to look into them this time I became so overwhelmed with the choices.
 It took me six months to finally purchase my first cloth diapers.

 I still wasn’t sure if it was for me so I went to Babies R Us and bought some g-Diapers with the cloth inserts.
 I liked them okay but decided that I wanted to try the other options out there.
 Everything I bought at first was wrong for me but I persevered.
 I was determined now to use these cute modern cloth diapers that I was now aware of.